Einar Blidberg

 Vice Admiral Carl Einar Blidberg (20 September 1906 – 21 March 1993) was a Swedish Navy officer.
-Blidberg served as Chief of the Naval Staff from 1957 to 1961, Chief of the Coastal Fleet from 1962 to 1966, and as commanding officer of the Naval Command East and the East Coast Naval Base from 1966 to 1971.
+Blidberg served as Chief of the Naval Staff from 1957 to 1961, Commander-in-Chief of the Coastal Fleet from 1962 to 1966, and as commanding officer of the Naval Command East and the East Coast Naval Base from 1966 to 1971.

 Early life

 Blidberg was born on 20 September 1906 in Kramfors, Sweden, the son of Tage Blidberg and his wife Ragnhild (née Ekelund).
 In 1923, Blidberg served as an extra cadet on the coastal defence ship HSwMS Drottning Victoria when the Crown Prince Gustaf Adolf went to London for the engagement with Louise Mountbatten, our future queen.
 After passing studentexamen in Falun in 1925, he was accepted as a sea cadet.

 Career

 After the then current course of study with practical courses at sea and two winters at the Royal Swedish Naval Academy at Skeppsholmen, Blidberg was commissioned as an officer in the Swedish Navy in 1928 with the rank of acting sub-lieutenant.
 Blidberg started as an artilleryman on the Sverige-class coastal defence ship and on destroyers.
 He was promoted to sub-lieutenant in 1930.
 The culmination of his artillery activities came in 1934, when he, as an artillery officer on destroyers at a maximum firing distance of two and a half minutes without test firing and with an eight-second salvo rate, had a hit rate of 25%.
 As an artilleryman, he won two Bofors trophies and a King's trophy (Kungapokal).

 From 1935 to 1936, Blidberg served as a Deputy Naval Attaché in Paris.
 He served as commanding officer on destroyers in 1943, 1944 and in 1947.
 After completing the Royal Swedish Naval Staff College's general and higher course, he came to be used in many important positions and investigations.
 He was promoted to commander in 1944 and served as a teacher at the Royal Swedish Naval Staff College from 1945 to 1948.
 Blidberg served as chief of staff of the East Coast Naval District in 1949, head of department in the Defence Staff from 1950 to 1952, and commanded the cruiser HSwMS Göta Lejon in 1952.
 He was promoted to captain in 1953 and served as flag captain of the Coastal Fleet from 1953 to 1956, and in 1957 he was promoted to rear admiral.
-He then served as Chief of the Naval Staff from 1957 to 1961 and as Acting Chief of the Coastal Fleet in 1961 and as Chief of the Coastal Fleet from 1962 to 1966.
+He then served as Chief of the Naval Staff from 1957 to 1961 and as Acting Commander-in-Chief of the Coastal Fleet in 1961 and as Commander-in-Chief of the Coastal Fleet from 1962 to 1966.